 It is often difficult to find a matching bone marrow unit/donor.
-Stem cells from your baby’s cord blood are a perfect match for that child.
+Stem cells from your newborn’s cord blood are a perfect match for that child.
 Often, there is a greater likelihood a family member can use another’s cord blood stem cells than stem cells from bone marrow because of a lower risk of rejection.
-Cord blood is a pain free procedure and much simpler to collect than a bone marrow extraction.
+Cord blood collection is a pain free procedure and much simpler to collect than a bone marrow extraction.

-The cord blood is collected immediately following the birth of baby using an FDA approved, sterile cord blood collection bag.
+The cord blood is collected immediately following the birth of the baby, using an FDA approved, sterile cord blood collection bag.
 The baby is safe, out of the way, and not involved in the collection process.
 Collection is pain free and takes about 5-10 minutes.
 Once the cord blood has been collected, the umbilical cord is cut and placed in its sterile container.
 Following placental delivery, your doctor/midwife will place the placenta in the designated sterile bag.
 It will be sealed and placed into a leakage prevention bag and transportation pouch.
 All containers, bags, and pouches are pre-labeled with a unique client ID number.
-The samples will be placed inside the collect kit and readied for shipping to our lab for processing and cryogenic storage.
+The samples will be placed inside the collection kit and readied for shipping to our lab for processing and cryogenic storage.